rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 </td>
 <td>

-The milliseconds that the timer should wait before the function is executed.
-This parameter can be omitted, by default is 1.
+(Optional) The milliseconds that the timer should wait before the function is executed, by default is `1`.

 </td>
 </tr>